Faculty

 Ashrita began her career as an Associate in the corporate practice of Luthra & Luthra Law Offices (L&L Partners).
 She has taught Taxation Law, Law of Contracts and Alternative Dispute Resolution at Jindal Global Law School (JGLS).
 Additionally, she has offered guest lectures on International Taxation for students of ICAI, NUJS, Alliance University and NALSAR.

 Her academic interests include Taxation (domestic and international) Law, Law of Contracts, and Alternative Dispute Resolution.
-She is currently a doctoral candidate at Vienna University of Economics and Business (WU).
-Her doctoral thesis seeks to analyse issues emanating from earmarking of taxes under international tax treaty law and European Union law.
+She completed her doctoral studies from Vienna University of Economics and Business (WU).
+Her doctoral thesis analysed issues emanating from earmarking of taxes under international tax treaty law and European Union law.

 Ashrita has published in several national and international journals and has received Research Excellence awards from JGLS and WU.
 She was a KC Mahindra Scholar at Oxford University, and has also been awarded scholarships for research stays at University of New South Wales (Abe Greenbaum Research Fellowship) and the Max Planck Institute of Tax Law and Public Finance.
 Her co-authored report on Cesses and Surcharges was submitted to the Fifteenth Finance Commission.